Viral Clip Shows Heartwarming Moment Man Gives CPR to a Blind Dog Who Fell in the Pool

 "He was unconscious, not breathing, but he showed signs that he was still alive."

-Dr. Terri Orbuch, a renowned relationship researcher and author, emphasizes that "dogs, particularly those with disabilities, can experience heightened anxiety in unfamiliar environments."
-She explains that "the disorientation and confusion they may feel, especially in a pool, can be overwhelming."
-Her insights highlight the importance of gradually introducing pets to water, particularly for those that may not instinctively swim.
-This gradual acclimatization can significantly reduce anxiety and improve their comfort levels.
+"Dogs, particularly those with disabilities, can experience heightened anxiety in unfamiliar environments."
+The disorientation and confusion they may feel, especially in a pool, can be overwhelming.
+Gradually introducing pets to water, particularly for those that may not instinctively swim, can significantly reduce anxiety and improve their comfort levels.

 "I performed CPR, and suddenly he started to come back.
 First, he breathed weakly, then he coughed, and then he jumped, as if fully revived."